webguyio/tiny-2fa/readme.txt

 = How do I generate a new secret key? =

-Simply disable and re-enable 2FA in your profile settings to get a new key.
+Simply regenerate (↻) in your profile settings to get a new key.

+= Can I store the site encryption key in wp-config.php? =

+Yes.
+For extra security, you can define your encryption key in wp-config.php:

+`define( 'TINY_2FA_ENCRYPTION_KEY', 'your-64-character-hex-key-here' );`

+You can find your current key in */wp-content/tiny-2fa-backup.php*.
+This ensures your key survives database issues if somehow it's lost.

 = How's the security? =